Past Catalyse Event

 - appreciate CAT mapping and formulation techniques

-The event will be relevant for qualified and trainee CAT therapists (practitioner & psychotherapist level), and other qualified and trainee therapists.
-It will also inform the perspectives of expert witnesses from a range of disciplines including psychiatry.
+The event was relevant for qualified and trainee CAT therapists (practitioner & psychotherapist level), and other qualified and trainee therapists.
+It also aimed to inform the perspectives of expert witnesses from a range of disciplines including psychiatry.

 Dr Emma Taylor is an independent clinical psychologist, CAT practitioner and supervisor, with 30 years of clinical experience.
 She has extensive experience of writing reports and giving evidence for the family court as an expert witness.
 In this role she assesses parents’ mental health, risk and capacity to change.
 Additionally, she delivers CAT for parents as directed by family court, typically commissioned by Local Authorities.